Top That

 Now, many of you are probably thinking that sounds a little hokey—and I won't argue the point.
 But hokey or not, at least they had one thing in common: They all preached the fall-on-your-face gospel of Jesus Christ.

-I only mention it because that's more than you can say for many major denominational churches today.
-In far too many big churches in this modern day and age, it's a smoothly professional, 45- to 60-minute concert of high-octane contemporary worship music followed by a glowing, 20- to 30-minute Christianized motivational speech that sounds like something that came from a pop psychology self-help book.
+I only mention it because that's more than you can say for far too many major denominational churches today.
+In many big churches these days, it's a smoothly professional, 45- to 60-minute concert of high-octane contemporary worship music followed by a glowing, 20- to 30-minute Christianized motivational speech that sounds like something that came from a pop psychology self-help book.

 In many cases, it probably did.